 The thrill of flying across the water with the wind in your face is a blast.
 Nothing can make it more thrilling than sharing the experience with some friends.
 But riding a jet ski with two people can be much different than riding alone.
 It is important to know how the ride changes when more than one person is on the jet ski.
-Some practical tips can help both the driver and the passenger have a better ride.

 - Consider passenger experience and skill.